Protecting group: Other

-The technique was introduced in the field of peptide synthesis by Robert Bruce Merrifield in 1977.
-As a proof of concept orthogonal deprotection is demonstrated in a photochemical transesterification by trimethylsilyldiazomethane utilizing the kinetic isotope effect:

-Due to this effect the quantum yield for deprotection of the right-side ester group is reduced and it stays intact.
+As a proof of concept orthogonal deprotection is demonstrated in a photochemical transesterification by trimethylsilyldiazomethane utilizing the kinetic isotope effect: Due to this effect the quantum yield for deprotection of the right-side ester group is reduced and it stays intact.
 Significantly by placing the deuterium atoms next to the left-side ester group or by changing the wavelength to 254 nm the other monoarene is obtained.

 Criticism

 The use of protective groups is pervasive but not without criticism.
 In practical terms their use adds two steps (protection-deprotection sequence) to a synthesis, either or both of which can dramatically lower chemical yield.
 Crucially, added complexity impedes the use of synthetic total synthesis in drug discovery.
 In contrast biomimetic synthesis does not employ protective groups.
 As an alternative, Baran presented a novel protective-group free synthesis of the compound hapalindole U. The previously published synthesis according to Baran, contained 20 steps with multiple protective group manipulations (two confirmed):